bbannour/SPTG/tutorials/testcase_generation.md

 The workflow proceeds through the following five main steps:

 1. **Symbolic execution along the path**
-   - From the current execution context $ec_1$, all successor contexts are computed (Custom Symbex).
+   - From the current execution context $ec_1$, all successor contexts are computed.
    - For each transition $\textbf{tr}_i$, the workflow checks whether it can be fired.
    - If the transition is fireable, exploration continues exploring the remaining suffix $p'=\textbf{tr}_{i+1}\cdots\textbf{tr}_n$ from the successor produced by $\textbf{tr}_i$, .
    - Otherwise, the exploration stops.